itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/4-project-calculator/README.md

 3. Successfully solve your favorite function.
 Make sure it works before moving on to others.

 ###Independent Practice ("You Do")
 It's build time!
+Students should clone the environment found at [http://jsbin.com/kezopi/1/edit?html,js,output](http://jsbin.com/kezopi/1/edit?html,js,output).
+Students should only change code below line 135 unless they are working on an extension activity

 Students will work alone on this project.
 The teacher's role will be to walk around the room helping students with any questions they have.
 Students are encouraged to look at previous lessons for reference.

 ###Extension Activities
 Students who complete the project early may attempt to improve their project by including the following:

 * Added CSS for visual customization
-* A factorial function
+* Add a factorial button to the calculator.
-* A quadratic formula function
+* A quadratic formula button to the calculator.

 ###Closing
 Select students to present their work to the class.